GRK Ohrid: History

 Elektromontazha shortly EMO Ohrid was established in 1972 and for the last 30 years has been a leading Macedonian manufacturer and supplier of electro-mechanical components and systems, with design, manufacturing and installation capability.

 The company had established its own Handball Club Elektromontazha Ohrid.
 It was one of the top clubs in the 70s and early 80s.
 They had won three championships back in 1977, 1978 and 1983.
 The club had decreased in the 90s due to the companies financial crises.
 It stopped working in the early 2000s.

-After the sports center Biljanini izvori was built, the city of Ohrid started working on re-establishing the handball club.

-GRK Ohrid was founded in 2011 in Ohrid as a successor of HC Elektromontazha.
+GRK Ohrid was founded in 2011 in Ohrid as a successor of HC Elektromontazha by local handball players, coaches and sports professionals with the aim of reviving handball in the city of Ohrid.
+In the first two seasons, they competed in the First Macedonian Handball League.
+The club first played in the Macedonian Handball Super League in the 2013/14 season as RK Ohrid 2013, and in its first season, finished seventh in the regular season and second in the playoffs.
+In the 2016/17 season, the club won first place in the regular season of the Macedonian Handball Super League, and in the playoffs they finished third behind Vardar and Metalurg, thus securing their first participation in a European Cup.
+In the 2017/18 season, RK Ohrid 2013 participated in the EHF Cup for the first time.
+Since 2018, the club's name has been GRK Ohrid.

+Supporters

+GRK Ohrid supporters are called Ribari, which means Fishermen.